Stefannieuwenburg/node-server-boilerplate/README.md

 ### General info

-19.07.23.
-Updates.
-We create a new version of the template.
-It is already written in Typescript !
+template Node.js
-In this template every time we manually create 7 files for one CRUD logic.
+In this template every wen i manually create 7 files for one CRUD logic.
 Now you can create your CRUD new files at once just using `rest-resource-file-generator` npm module made by me :tophat: \
 Here is the link of instructions in npm [rest-resource-file-generator](https://www.npmjs.com/package/rest-resource-file-generator) \
 This is a simple Node.js server application boilerplate with CRUD operations simple logic.
 It provides REST APIs.
 Before using it, please ensure that you've already installed the following programs\